bretpeters3n/Advanced-CSS-Portfolio/README.md

 <!-- OVERVIEW -->
 ## Overview
 This project is a mock personal portfolio site.
+This project involves:
+* media queries
+* flexbox
+* UI box styling
+* font-family & line-height
+* pseudo-classes & pseudo-elements
-This project involves; media queries, flexbox, UI box styling, font-family & line-height, pseudo-classes & pseudo-elements, has CSS selectors to reference HTML elements in different ways, includes CSS variables to keep their code clean, and has advanced CSS styling for an enhanced UI.
+* CSS selectors to reference HTML elements in different ways
+* CSS variables to keep their code clean
+* advanced CSS styling for an enhanced UI

 <!-- BUILT WITH -->